The contrast between the men’s and women’s finals at the Australian Open could not have been greater.

 But the 10-year-old’s racing career almost died too on that tragic day at Imola in 1994 when his family, quite understandably, forbade him to continue.
 However, following a decade’s hiatus from the sport, its lure finally proved too seductive, and Bruno took to the track once more.
-Read the rest of this entry »
+FULL POST

 Most of the talk leading up to this weekend's start of the 2012 African Cup of Nations has focused on the teams who won’t be there, rather than on the ones who will.

 It's understandable, considering Egypt, Cameroon and Nigeria – who have a combined total of 13 titles – didn’t qualify for the tournament, which will take place in Equatorial Guinea and Gabon.
 That means we won’t be seeing the likes of Mohamed Zidane, Samuel Eto’o or Jon Obi Mikel, among others, in action over the next month.

 However, just because three traditional contenders didn’t make it doesn’t mean we shouldn’t care about the competition.
 Quite the opposite.
 There are other emerging powers on the continent and plenty of new players to discover over the event's three weeks.
 FULL POST

 There are two burning questions ahead of the tennis season’s opening grand slam in Melbourne: can Novak Djokovic repeat his stellar form from last year, and will the women’s No. 1 be a major winner ?